UPPS 04.01.01 - Security of Texas State Information Resources

 a security risk assessment to weigh the cost of implementing preventive measures against the risk of loss from not taking preventive action;

 a recovery strategy assessment that documents realistic recovery alternatives and their estimated costs; and

-reference to a disaster recovery plan that provides for the continuation or restoration of electronic information and communication systems as described later in this section.
+reference to a disaster recovery plan that provides for the continuation or restoration of electronic information and communication systems.

 Owners and custodians of departmental information resources are responsible for disaster recovery plans associated with those resources.
 The plans should include regular schedules for making backup copies of all data and software resident in their systems and for ensuring that the backups are stored in a safe location.
 Users are responsible for ensuring that the data and software resident on their personal computers are backed up as required by their individual circumstances.
-The security controls over the backup resources should be as stringent as the protection afforded to the primary resources.
-See the Server Backup and Recovery Guide available from the IT Security website or ITAC for assistance in the design of backup and recovery solutions.
+The security controls over the backup resources should be as stringent as the protection afforded to the primary resources (see the Server Backup and Recovery Guide available from the Information Security website or ITAC for assistance in the design of backup and recovery solutions).

 REVIEWERS OF THIS UPPS

 Position Date Chief Information Security Officer Sept 1 E2Y Director, Environmental Health, Safety & Risk Management Sept 1 E2Y Associate Vice President for Technology Resources Sept 1 E2Y Vice President for Information Technology and Chair, Campus Information Resource Advisory Council Sept 1 E2Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

 Chief Information Security Officer; senior reviewer of this UPPS